enono-eno/FFXIV_housing_bot/README.md

   >> 9a.
 Just to be clear, *you* need to set up the paths like this "HousingBot\Datacenters\Crystal\Balmung\Goblet\01.xlsx" for example
   >> 9b.
 The general form is <BotLocation>\Datacenters\<DatacenterName<ServerName>\<HousingDistictName>\<WardNumberwithZerosPadding>.xlsx
 >> 10. Run "> python.exe HousingBot.py "

+>> Some "unfinished features" that are still in the works:
+>> 1. Currently, prime times are reported relative to the time when the house is reported, but this range can be much earlier if no one has 'sweeped' in a while.
+I'd like the bot to report the earliest and latest possible onset of prime time, but it's a text parsing/recording problem that is sort of annoying to program.
+>> 2. The datastructure is annoying, I could make it so the bot automatically assembled the files fairly easily.
+This is a QOL feature that I'm working on...
+>> 3. Let players manually edit some thing, like when the prime time will start.
+This is mostly for when there are known transfers.
+The current bot always assumes that the house became available from 'abandonment', so it doesn't really pay attention to minute values.
+This isn't a *huge* deal, but every minute counts on some servers.